Stochastic Thermodynamics of Social Imitation beyond Energetics

-Testing the framework in our social model, we have identified the relevant parameters leading to the relaxation of the system to a equilibrium distribution that shows an universal shape (only depending on the intrinsic symmetry of the opinions); and to non-equilibrium stationary distributions, where the reaction-resolved currents do not necessarily vanish and the herding and anticonformity mechanisms remain active, sustaining large internal opinion currents.
-Indeed, we observed that three main regimes are possible depending only on the difference of generalized chemical potentials, $\mu_1 - \mu_2$, that controls the intrinsic bias in the model rates towards herding or anti-conformity [Eq.~\eqref{eq:Stotst}].
-The effect of the second-order phase transition also becomes apparent in the thermodynamic analysis, leading to a local maximum of entropy production at the critical point, and allowing the identification of frozen consensus states where both the opinion currents and the dynamical activity vanish.
-Thanks to the formulation of TUR and KUR inequalities, our framework also revealed the presence of fundamental trade-offs in the magnitude and noise of the opinion currents with both entropy production [Eq.~\eqref{eq:TUR}] and dynamical activity [Eq.~\eqref{eq:KUR}], which we found to be respectively saturated in regimes close and far from equilibrium.
+Testing the framework in our toy social model, we identified the conditions leading either to equilibrium or to nonequilibrium stationary states.
+While in equilibrium the stationary distribution shows an universal (binomial) shape only depending on the intrinsic symmetry of the opinions; out of equilibrium the herding and anticonformity mechanisms remain active, sustaining large reaction-resolved opinion currents.
+There the difference of generalized chemical potentials, $\mu_1-\mu_2$, acts as the relevant social force controlling the dominant bias towards herding or anti-conformity [Eq.~\eqref{eq:Stotst}].
+The thermodynamic analysis captures clear signatures of the second-order phase transition, including a local maximum of entropy production at criticality and the emergence of frozen consensus states where both opinion currents and dynamical activity vanish.
+The TUR and KUR inequalities [Eqs.~\eqref{eq:TUR} and ~\eqref{eq:KUR}] further revealed the presence of fundamental trade-offs in the magnitude and noise of the opinion currents, which we found to be respectively saturated in regimes close and far from equilibrium.

-Our results also showed that the strong fluctuation theorem for the opinion currents [Eq.~\eqref{eq:Inference}] puts strict constrains in the values that the fluctuations can take below and above the mean, and further allows us to infer relevant parameters of the model from the observation of the stochastic currents.
-Such an inference method paves the way to verifications of the performance of the model in real situations, which becomes plausible whenever the changes in the opinions due to a single reaction are observable.
-In practical terms, that amounts to being able to distinguish the changes in opinion of the population coming from a herding event from those coming from an anti-conformity event.
-Other inference approaches might also be explored following Refs.~\cite{VdMeer22,Harunari22}, using the Kullback-Leibler form of the entropy production~\cite{Roldan10,Martinez19}, or the TUR~\cite{Seifert19}.